-- (h).
-The Company has adjusted the processing charges paid with respect to borrowings from borrowings from banks ₹ 185 Million (Previous year ₹ 114 Million) - (i).
-These bear interest rate ranging from 8.3%p.a to 10.50%p.a (Previous Year: 8.3%p.a to 10.50%p.a) and repayable over a period of 12 to 60 months on equated monthly / quarterly instalments. - (j).
-Of the above, facilities amounting to ₹ 1,659 Million (Previous Year : ₹ 1,655 Million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium.
+- (i).
+These bear interest rate ranging from 0% to 9.9% (Previous Year: 0% to 10.50%) and repayable over a period of 12 to 60 months on equated monthly / quarterly instalments (primarily taken from NBFC's). - (j).
+Of the above, facilities amounting to ₹ 1,575 million (Previous Year: ₹ 1,659 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium.

 - (k).
-The above facilities amounting to ₹ 732 Million (previous year ₹ 591 Million), availed by the Company are primarily secured by way of paripassu charge on the entire current assets of the Company to all working capital bankers under consortium. - 1.
-The above facilities amounting to ₹ 715 Million (previous year ₹ 656 Million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium. - (l).
-In addition to the above, out of these loans repayable on demand from banks, - (i) exposure amounting to ₹ 2,586 Million (previous year ₹ 2,222 Million) is secured collaterally by way of pari-passu charge on the unencumbered movable fixed assets of the Company, both present and future. - (ii) exposure amounting to ₹ 1,334 Million (previous year ₹ 1,072) is secured collaterally by way of equitable mortgage over the properties at Tidel Park, Chennai, Vashi 6th floor, Vile Parle at Mumbai. - (iii) exposure amounting to ₹ 470 Million (previous year ₹ 680 Million) is collaterally secured by equitable mortgage over the land and building at Noida and also covered by WDV of specific movable fixed assets funded out of their Term loan (since closed) at Noida Data Center, Uttar Pradesh. - (iv) the exposure amounting to ₹876 Million (previous year ₹950 Million) is collaterally secured by equitable mortgage over the Vashi 5th floor property at Mumbai. - (m).
-Of the above, facilities amounting to ₹ Nil (previous year ₹ 250 Million) are primarily secured by way of pari-passu charge on current assets of the Company, both present and future. - (n).
-Of the above, facilities amounting to ₹ 374 Million (previous year ₹ 400 Million) are secured by way of pari-passu charge on current assets.
-Out of which ₹ 25 Million (previous year ₹ 400 Million) has first pari-passu charge on unencumbered movable fixed assets of the Company. - (o).
-These working capital facilities bear interest ranging from 5.4% p.a. to 9.30%p.a.
-[Previous year: 5.4% p.a. to 9.45% p.a.] and these facilities are subject to renewal annually. - (p).
-The loans in the nature of Buyers Credit bear interest rate 0.67%p.a. to 1.10%p.a. (previous year 0.79%p.a. to 1.73%p.a.). - (q).
-The Company has adjusted the processing charges paid with respect to borrowings from borrowings from banks ₹ 53 Million (Previous year ₹ 56 Million)
+The above facilities amounting to ₹ 279 million (previous year ₹ 732 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium. - (1).
+The above facilities amounting to ₹729 million (previous year ₹715 million), availed by the Company are primarily secured by way of pari-passu charge on the entire current assets of the Company to all working capital bankers under consortium. - (m).
+In addition to the above, out of these loans repayable on demand from banks, - (i) exposure amounting to ₹ 2,224 million (previous year ₹ 2,586 million) is secured collaterally by way of pari-passu charge on the unencumbered movable fixed assets of the Company, both present and future. - (ii) exposure amounting to ₹ 1,287 million (previous year ₹ 1,335 million) is secured collaterally by way of equitable mortgage over the properties at Tidel Park, Chennai, Vashi 6th floor, Vile Parle at Mumbai. - (iii) exposure amounting to ₹ 360 million (previous year ₹ 470 million) is collaterally secured by equitable mortgage over the land and building at Noida and also covered by WDV of specific movable fixed assets funded out of their Term loan (since closed) at Noida Data Center, Uttar Pradesh - (iv) the exposure amounting to ₹ 426 million (previous year ₹ 876 million) is collaterally secured by equitable mortgage over the Vashi 5th floor property at Mumbai. - (n).
+Of the above, facilities amounting to ₹ 620 millions (previous year ₹ Nil) are primarily secured by way of pari-passu charge on current assets of the Company, both present and future. - (o).
+Of the above, facilities amounting to ₹ Nil (previous year ₹ 374 millions) are secured by way of pari-passu charge on current assets.
+Out of which ₹ Nil (previous year ₹ 25 Millions) has first pari-passu charge on unencumbered movable fixed assets of the Company. - (p).
+These working capital facilities bear interest ranging from 7.6% p.a. to 9.30%.
+(Previous year: 5.40% p.a. to 9.30% p.a.) and these facilities are subject to renewal annually. - (q).
+The loans in the nature of Buyers Credit bear interest rate 2.97% to 6.23% (previous year 0.79% to 1.73%).